HaHa421/rxqlite/README.md

 ## Security

+WARNING: this database has not yet received any ITSA (Independent Third-party Security Audit)

 This version of rxqlited supports tls in an insecure mode:
   It accepts invalid certificates (this includes self-signed certificates)